 What is MIG Welding?
-I tell you through words, images, and a MIG welding introduction video what MIG welding is.
+You’ll find out here through words, images, and a MIG welding introduction video what MIG welding is.

 Its advantages and disadvantages, along with a little bit of history so you know how MIG welding came about.